simaon78i/simaon78i/README.md

-hi im Shimon Ifrach
+# Hello there! 👋

+Welcome to my GitHub profile.

 ---

 ## About Me

-I am a student of Computer Science and Physics with a strong passion for programming and working with complex, parameter-laden physical equations.
+My name is Shimon Ifrach and I am a student of Computer Science and Physics with a strong passion for programming and working with complex, parameter-laden physical equations.
 I chose this combination of disciplines because of my keen interest in both software and hardware.
 I am eager to pursue a career that integrates both fields, with a strong desire to engage in research, particularly at the PhD level, that combines them.

 I am proficient in programming languages such as Python, C, C++, and Java.
 My GitHub repository showcases a variety of projects in all of these languages, demonstrating my versatility and depth of knowledge in software development.